cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 For example, openstack use parameters in such way:

 * `Snapshot name`: Used as suffix for created `objects`.
-As object can be different things like images, volume snapshots or backups.
-Name of resulted object is something like ```<object type>-<original object id>-<backup name>```.
+As object can be different things like images, volume snapshots, or backups.
+The name of a resulted object is something like ```<object type>-<original object id>-<backup name>```.
 We need such because result of VM snapshot, VM backup and Volume backup is image.
 So we need some information in name for understand what id parent object